pooja-bhavani/pooja-bhavani/README.md

 I'm passionate about leveraging tools like Docker, Kubernetes, and AWS to streamline development workflows and enhance system reliability.

- I’m interested in cloud infrastructure, AI-tools, automation tools, and continuous integration/continuous deployment.
+ I’m interested in working with cloud Infrastructure, AI-powered tools, and automation solutions to optimize development pipelines and streamline operations using technologies like Docker, Kubernetes, and AWS.

 📫 How to reach me ...
 * Connect with me on https://www.linkedin.com/in/poojabhavani08-devops/